Career Experience for MBA Students

 Our Industry Practice Leader Coaching Model provides a major advantage to our students.
 Many schools use generic career coaches, but our industry coaches coach you through the job search process and also manage the relationships with the alumni and recruiters in their respective industries.
 Their industry knowledge and relationships are critical to the recruitment process.
 We also hire over 30 Peer Advisors from the second-year class that take appointments along with the coaches to deliver career clarification conversations, resume, cover letter, and LinkedIn reviews, mock interviews, and networking strategy.

 Our Industry Practice Leader Coaching Model covers the following 14 industries:

 - Consumer Goods and Retail

 - Real Estate

-Georgetown’s McDonough School of Business has a multitude of engaging student organizations that are critical in helping to shape your post-MBA career possibilities.
+Georgetown McDonough has a multitude of engaging student organizations that are critical in helping to shape your post-MBA career possibilities.
 Ranging from professionally minded clubs to student interest associations, student organizations lead activities and events including guest speakers, MBA Career Days, career treks, and social events.
-Student organizations are open to Full-time, Evening, and Flex MBA students.
-Additionally, students can impact the future of the business school through participation in the MBA Student Government Association (SGA) and the MBA Evening Student Government Association (ESGA).
+Student organizations are open to Full-time and Flex MBA students.
+Additionally, students can impact the future of the business school through participation in the MBA Full-time Student Government Association (SGA-FT) and the MBA Flex Student Government Association (SGA-FX).

 Through career treks, MBA students travel domestically and internationally to network with alumni and learn about specific industries.